peterpih/WilliamCargilfield/20151212 Book 8 - The Willow Pattern Plot.md

 Kim loved a boy called Chang.
 She wanted to marry him.
 But Chang was too poor.
-Kim;s father wanted her to marry a rich man, but Kim loved Chang.
+Kim's father wanted her to marry a rich man, but Kim loved Chang.
 Kim Shee heard Chang calling.
 "Kim Shee," he called.
 "Are you alone?"